At a Glance

 ✨Tip Number 1

-Research the company thoroughly.
+Research the company thoroughly before your interview.
 Understand their projects, values, and community involvement.
-This knowledge will help you tailor your conversations and show genuine interest during interviews.
+This will not only help you tailor your responses but also show your genuine interest in being part of their team.

 ✨Tip Number 2